-Edited by Saranya Karthikh, Anonymous, Nuance, Alma and 1 other
+Edited by Saranya Karthikh, Nuance, Alma, Eng

 The thyroid is a gland found at the base of the neck.
 The shape of the thyroid gland resembles that of the butterfly.
 It's responsible for all the important functions of the body.
 The thyroid gland secretes a hormone called; thyroxine.
 Thyroxine is responsible for various functions of the body like the regulation of the heartbeat, proper functioning of the metabolism, growth and development of the body and the maintaining the correct amount of the insulin in the body.
 If there are any imbalances of the thyroid and the secretion of the thyroxine, the body will suffer.
 This article focuses on various methods of treating these imbalances in the thyroid using natural therapies including proper diet and the use of herbs.
 These are easy to follow and essential for the well-being of the thyroid gland, and also improve your general health.